-2. Case and agreement: Their location and interrelation
+2. Case and agreement: Their location, interrelation and realisation

 Our starting point – because of its relative familiarity – is the treatment of case and agreement in more recent versions of Minimalism (esp.
 Chomsky 2000, 2001; Pesetsky & Torrego 2001, 2007).
 As in earlier GB and Minimalist approaches (e.g., Chomsky 1980; 1981; 1995), both Case and Agreement (which we capitalise here to distinguish them from the relevant morphological notions) are ‘abstract’ in the sense that, while they do bear a relation to the morphological phenomena of case and agreement, this relation is only indirect.
 In other words, Case and Agreement within Minimalism are concerned primarily with the distribution of DPs, rather than with morphology (cf. Bobaljik & Wurmbrand 2008).
 The basis of the approach is the operation Agree, which relates a head (a ‘probe’, such as T or v) bearing uninterpretable (and/or ‘unvalued’) phi-features to a ‘goal’ DP, c-commanded by the probe, that bears counterparts of one or more of those features.
 This results in deletion at LF of the uninterpretable/unvalued features on the probe, ensuring ‘legibility’ at LF.
 Thus, in a transitive sentence the functional heads T and v, both bearing uninterpretable phi-features and Case, initiate Agree with the DPs they most immediately c-command, the subject and direct object respectively: